Hars15kth/-HGNN-News/README.md

 \mathrm{Risk}(v).
 $$

-The higher-order relation therefore contains information not visible from isolated entity scores.
+The higher-order relation therefore contains information that is not visible from isolated entity scores.

 The same incidence-based learning architecture can support: